Golub Janić

-Golub S. Janić (Mavrovo 1853 – Belgrade 1918) was a Serbian millionaire, MP, benefactor, and the most influential personality among the Serbs from Macedonia living in Serbia at the beginning of the 20th century.
+Golub S. Janić (Mavrovo 1853 – Belgrade 1918) was a Serbian millionaire, MP, benefactor, and the most influential personality among the Macedonian Serbs living in Serbia at the beginning of the 20th century.

 Life

 Janić was born in 1853 in Mavrovo to father Samuilo and mother Sofija (née Pejić).

 His grandfather Jane had previously gone to Belgrade and started trading.
 His father Samuilo (1830–1889) was also a tradesman in the Serbian capital.

 Golub Janić finished primary school and high school in Belgrade.
 He volunteered and took part in Serbo–Turkish War of 1876–78.
 After finishing his schooling, he was gradually introduced to his father's business.
 Samuilo Janić was a respected merchant and a rentier who owned many houses and parcels in Belgrade, most important of which was (the old) Hotel Balkan in Terazije.

 Janić married Bosiljka (née Cincar-Janković) from notable Belgrade family, descended from vojvode hospodar Janko Popović, called Cincar Janko.